R1ckyH/ChatBridgeReforged/doc/plugin.md

 Thx [Fallen_Breath](https://github.com/Fallen-Breath)

-Like MCDaemon and MCDR's single file plugin, a CBR plugin is a `.py` file locating in the `plugins/` folder.
+Like MCDaemon and 1MCDR's single file plugin, a CBR plugin is a `.py` file locating in the `plugins/` folder.
 CBR will automatically load every plugin inside this folder

 There is a sample plugin named `not_sample_plugin.py` in the `plugins/` folder, and you can check its content for reference